OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 Automatic boot disk device selection
 ---------------------------------------

-The server or PC computer may have multiple disk devices, and each device may have different bus interfaces to the system such as NVME_ or SATA_.
+The client computer may have multiple disk devices, and each device may have different bus interfaces to the system such as NVME_ or SATA_.

 When the Kickstart_ installation starts up, the file given by inst.ks_ must select, format and partition the system boot disk.
 However, you do not want to install the Linux OS on a large disk device which might be used only for data storage!